denten-books/plain-text/2-device.md

 movement of the hour hand for any given movement of the minute hand," Wittgenstein writes.
 But once again, how do we know if a mechanism is functioning properly?
-I may drop the clock, for example, Wittgenstein explains, "so that the machinery is broken, or a lighting may strike it [@wittgenstein_wittgensteins_1976, 195].
-To check the mechanism for damage we need "a picture," a diagram, or some sort of schematics that describe what the properly functional mechanism looks like.
+I may drop the clock, for example, Wittgenstein explains, "so that the machinery is broken, or a lighting may strike it.
+[@wittgenstein_wittgensteins_1976, 195]" To check the mechanism for damage we need "a picture," a diagram, or some sort of schematics that describe what the properly functional mechanism looks like.
 The mechanism is in fact itself a type of a symbol for the perfected behavior of the sort that we expect.
 We